Why become a language learning catalyst?

 The following situation may well sound familiar: you attend Finnish classes, where you generally understand most of what the teacher says.
 Then you join your colleagues for lunch as they are chatting away in Finnish … and you can hardly make out anything they are saying.
 Your brain starts to overheat as you try to separate out at least the main words – are they even speaking the same language?

 When talking Finnish with you one-to-one, the chances are that they at least slow down a bit, but there would be a few other things they could do to help you follow what they are saying.
-If you’ve read the previous article in this series and already got permission to take a turn at being the teacher, here are a few things you can suggest:
+If you’ve read the previous article (Level 1 Start the conversation) in this series and already got permission to take a turn at being the teacher, here are a few things you can suggest:

 Phonemes are the individual sounds of speech, and Finnish – with its double vowels, double consonants, and wide range of vowels and vowel combinations – is a language in which clear pronunciation is pretty important for understanding.
 You don’t want to mix your ‘tuli’ with your ‘tuuli’, nor your ‘silli’ with your ‘siili’.